 Sage has a fondness for all animals, mainly reptiles and horses.
 She has spent most of her life studying horses, horse care and breeds.

 So, just putting it out there now, I love all breeds of horses.
 They are all beautiful, majestic creatures that deserve love and care.
 However, these breeds are very unique in their beauty, ranging from coat color to elegant gaits.
 Two of these breeds are also the oldest existing breeds in the world.
 Not only do you get to see a picture of them, but you also learn some history behind the breed as well.
-Its a win-win situation I think.
+It's a win-win situation I think.

 Also known as the Irish Cob, these beautiful horses were bred in the British Isles.
-They are small, sturdy built horses usually coming in piebald or skewbald coloring.
+They are small, sturdy-built horses usually coming in piebald or skewbald coloring.
 Other names for the breed are also Gypsy Cob and Tinker Horse.
-Some people do mistake the Vanner for the Drum horse, which is a much larger breed yet look very similar.
+Some people do mistake the Vanner for the Drum horse, which is a much larger breed yet looks very similar.
 The one highly valued attribute of the Vanner is the feathering on the lower legs.
 Feathering is the longer fur that falls around the hooves.
-The Gypsy Vanner was originally bred by the Roma to pull varodes in which they lived and travelled in, and were usually kept very close to the family setting, causing the Vanner to be one of the most relaxed breeds of horse.
-They can be used in any equestrian sports, by both amateurs and youths due to their relaxed personality, and has done well in combined driving and dressage.
+The Gypsy Vanner was originally bred by the Roma to pull varodes in which they lived and traveled in, and were usually kept very close to the family setting, causing the Vanner to be one of the most relaxed breeds of horse.
+They can be used in any equestrian sports, by both amateurs and youths due to their relaxed personality, and have done well in combined driving and dressage.

 Originating in the Netherlands, this breed is most well known for the black coat color and long, thick mane and tail, and very rarely has any type of white markings.
-Despite their size, they are very graceful and nimble, and are primarily used under saddle and in harness.
+Despite their size, they are very graceful and nimble and are primarily used under saddle and in harness.
 Most recently, the breed is being introduced into the field of dressage.
 Friesians have long, arched necks and feathering on the lower legs.
-The Friesian is also known for its brisk, high-stepping trot, and are very energetic and active, but also gentle and docile.
+The Friesian is also known for its brisk, high-stepping trot, and is very energetic and active, but also gentle and docile.
 Due to their color and striking appearance, the Friesian can be seen in many movies and television series, usually historic and fantasy dramas.

 A rare breed, hailing from the Marwar region of India, these horses are most well known for their inward-turning ear tips.
 The Marwari comes in all equine colors, and are primarily used for show, horse safaris, ceremonial and religious purposes, and dressage.
 They are often crossed with the Thoroughbred to produce a larger horse with more versatility.
 The exportation of the breed was banned for decades, until 2000 to 2006, when a small number of exports was allowed.
 Since 2008, temporary visas that allowed the Marwari to travel outside of India have been available in small numbers.